I had been looking forward to Koh Lanta for a long time.

 Oh, and the first thing we saw was this sign.
 Having just missed a tsunami scare in Phi Phi by a couple of days, this was exactly what we wanted to see!

-After eating lunch with space cats and Canada at a Pirates Of The Caribbean-themed restaurant, we set off in search for the hostel.
-The family welcomed us like good friends and made sure we were okay with the 20-dorm room, which had about 3 other people in.
-They showed us the free tea and coffee machine, and we quickly learned that this was probably the best wifi we’d had in Asia (apart from in Chiang Mai because we stayed above a coffee shop!).
-Yup, we loved this place already.
+After eating lunch with Space Cats and Canada girl at a Pirates Of The Caribbean-themed restaurant (seriously!), we set off in search for the hostel.
+The family who owned it welcomed us like good friends and made sure we were okay with the 20-bed dorm, which had about 3 other people in.
+They showed us the free tea and coffee machine, and we quickly learned that this was probably the best wifi we’d had in Asia (apart from in Chiang Mai because we stayed above a coffee shop!
+And also because it’s Chiang Mai).

-Then they both decided to hire scooters from our hostel and we got to Klong Dao beach just in time to catch one of the most incredible sunsets of our whole trip.
+We all decided to hire scooters from our hostel and we got to Klong Dao beach just in time to catch one of the most incredible sunsets of our whole trip.
 (This seemed to be a running theme for Thai islands!)